Survey Results - Trainee feedback on Wedlake Bell LLP

 Sponsorship: PGDIP, SQE funding and maintenance grants available, subject to terms and conditions of any offer.
 Wedlake Bell will be working with the University of Law as our SQE preparation course provider.
 PGDIP/PGDL course sponsorship is only for those completing the SQE route who have not yet begun the course.

 Wedlake Bell is committed to being a diverse and inclusive workplace.

 Wedlake Bell runs a mentoring scheme and hosts wellbeing events throughout the year.
 The firm offers mental health and wellbeing support with access to therapy services, an employee assistance programme and trained mental health first aiders.

 The firm works with Rare Recruitment and also offers work placements through Inspire, the Law Society Diversity Access Scheme, City University Micro-placements and 10,000 Black Interns.
 The firm has also built links with schools and universities such as King Solomon Academy, Middlesex University and London South Bank University.

-The firm also has active internal networks and a Diversity & Inclusion committee.
-Recent sessions include a series covering Micro-aggressions in the workplace and Neurodiversity.
+The firm also has active internal networks and a diversity and inclusion committee.
+Recent sessions include a series covering micro-aggressions in the workplace and neurodiversity.